Malyn

 “I don’t know the rest,” Tyla admitted.
 “I only really knew two.
 The problem is that even if I sound out of words, if they come out of my mouth, I don’t understand them.
 The spell I use can’t translate things the speaker doesn’t know the meaning of.”

-“The rest is twice a day with food.
-Two tablets, by mouth, twice a day, with food.”
-Malyn tossed back a couple of the tablets and washed them down with some orange juice Adin had given him.
-“And that’s one time, so I’ll need two more later on.”
+"The rest says twice a day with food.
+Two tablets, by mouth, twice a day, with food."
+Malyn tossed back a couple with some orange juice Adin had set out.
+"That's one time, but it’s already night, so I’ll take my next two in the morning.”

 “Thank you,” Tyla said.
 “I feel a little silly for relying so completely on magic.
-You learnt all of these things for yourself.”
+You learned all of these things for yourself.”

 “I can help you, if you want,” Malyn said.
-“I mean I did fail English, but that’s because they expect you to like… write a fucking essay about a poem or whatever.
-I can read and write and I can speak the language just fine.
+“I mean, I did fail just about every class at school, but that’s because they expect you to like… write a fucking essay about a poem or whatever.
+I can read and write just fine.
 You’d think that’d get you at least a passing grade, but no.”

 “I would appreciate that.”

-“I’ll teach you the same way I learnt.
+"I'll do it the same way I learned.
 Immersion.
-Before we go to bed at night, turn off your spell and I’ll ramble to you about some dumb shit.
-I can help with reading too, I guess, but let’s be honest, that’s completely useless until you know what the words mean.”
+Before bed, turn off your spell and I'll just talk at you about whatever.
+Reading too, eventually, but honestly that's kind of useless until you know what the words mean first."

 “That sounds fantastic.
 Thank you.”

-Malyn leant his head to the side until it just barely rested against Tyla’s shoulder, left it there for a second, and then sat up and returned to eating his cake.
+Malyn tipped his head sideways until it rested, just barely, against Tyla's shoulder.
+He left it there for a second, then sat up and went back to his cake.

 Comments (5)